Easy prawn fritters that are great as a starter or as a main, featuring sweetcorn, spring onion & fennel seeds in a slightly crispy batter.

 But, you can keep them warm in the oven at 100°C or 212°F whilst you are batch frying.

-The spicy mango salad I published last week was developed alongside these fritters and as a result, it makes the perfect accompaniment.
+They are pictured here with my spicy mango salad, it was developed alongside these fritters and as a result, it makes the perfect accompaniment.

 These simple prawn fritters are loaded with sweetcorn and spring onion and get a wee aniseed vibe with some fennel seed and can be all yours, you can share them if you want, in under half an hour.